 Welcome to Reception (aka Foundation Stage)

 This blog is a great way of keeping up to date with the work of the Foundation Stage each week.
 You will find here information about events coming up and what the children are/have been doing in class.
-Hopefully with the nightly twitter updates, the blog each week and the daily drop offs, you will feel that you know what your child has been up to at School.
+Hopefully with the regular twitter updates, the blog each week and the daily drop offs, you will feel that you know what your child has been up to at school.

 The Foundation Stage Team